-Liabilities are established for After Service Health Insurance (ASHI) and separation benefits payable (repatriation grants and travel) as determined by an independent actuary on an annual basis utilizing the projected unit credit methodology of valuation.
-Actuarial gains and losses are recognized utilizing the corridor approach and amortized over the average years of future service of active staff.
+Liabilities are established for After-Service Health Insurance (ASHI) and separation benefits payable (repatriation grants and travel) as determined by an independent actuary on an annual basis utilizing the projected unit credit methodology of valuation.
+For the ASHI liability actuarial gains and losses are recognized utilizing the corridor approach and amortized over the average years of future service of active staff.
 In addition, liabilities are established for the value of accumulated leave and overtime earned but unpaid at the reporting date.